PoliticalGraveyard.com

 Scranton, Mrs. Worthington See Marion Margery Scranton

 Screvane, Paul R. — of Douglaston, Queens, Queens County, N.Y.
 Democrat.
-Delegate to Democratic National Convention from New York, 1964; candidate in primary for mayor of New York City, N.Y., 1965.
+Delegate to Democratic National Convention from New York, 1964; candidate for mayor of New York City, N.Y., 1965.
 Still living as of 1965.

 SCREVEN: See also Samuel C. Atkinson